bmdavis419/river/README.md

 ### THINGS I WANT TO IMPROVE

-- instead of function calls on the client, have the TRPC style objects so I can get the good go to definition experience
 - good utility types for grabbing agent input types and agent chunk types on the client from the callers

 ### FEATURES I WANT TO ADD